 Two subspecies are recognised and occur within its overwintering sites in southern Africa, namely C. g. garrulus (from the Western Palearctic) and the C. g. semenowi (from western and central Asia), although C.g. semenowi is the dominant species.
 It is thought that the population from Asia, considered the dominant subspecies within the region, may not be declining at such a fast rate, but without monitoring data, this can’t be confirmed.

-The project, with support from the RSPB, was established in December 2022 in the Kruger National Park and two private nature reserves in KwaZulu Natal.
+The project, with support from the Royal Society for the Protection of Birds, was established in December 2021 in the Kruger National Park and two private nature reserves in KwaZulu Natal.
 Since then, the project has expanded to include several additional reserves across South Africa.
 Data is collected by citizen scientists, reserve staff and BirdLife South Africa staff during the period of peak abundance of European Rollers in South Africa.

 Monitoring Migration